Independent shopping in Glasgow

 Billed as Glasgow's sustainable and creative retail hub, The Cooperage is a beautiful space with a number of shops and shared courtyard.
 You'll find vintage fashion, vegan food, a tattoo parlour, furniture shops and more in this southside hub.
 Find out which retailers to expect by visiting hecooperageglasgow.co.uk.

 28 Langside stocks a wide-range of gifts and homewares, including Japanese ceramics, Charles Rennie Mackintosh clocks and tartan blankets.
 Visit 28 Langside on Instagram for an idea on what products they sell.

 Selling ‘gifts and lovely things’, Maia Gifts is the perfect store to find a unique present.
 Head to Maia Gifts' website to find out more or visit the shop, which is right next to Buchanan Street.

 Looking to buy a boozy gift?
 The Good Spirits Company specialises in fine drinks from all over the world and offers tasting sessions too.
 Visit thegoodspiritsco.com to find out more.

 A gift shop in the heart of Glasgow’s southside, Stephen O’Neil sells his own work alongside a range of unique gift items.
-Visit the Stephen O’Neil website to shop online.
+Visit the Stephen O’Neil website.

 Centre for Contemporary Art

 The Centre for Contemporary Art is a hub for Glasgow’s art scene.
-Within this creative venue you’ll find Welcome Home, an evolving retail space featuring work from new designers, and Aye-Aye Books, a specialist contemporary art bookshop.
+Within this creative venue you’ll find Welcome Home, an evolving retail space featuring work from new designers.
 Head to cca-glasgow.com to find out more.